What can I find in this article?

 Banding (also known as color banding) are those hard and marked lines that sometimes appear in the gradients of our photographs, spoiling them completely.

 If you work with photo editing or illustration tools such as Photoshop or Illustrator you will have encountered this problem and if you didn’t know why, the answer is in the bits.

 Surely more than once, you have opened a photograph on your computer that looked great, and when you started to retouch it with some editing program, out of nowhere, those horrible banding lines appeared.

 Or even when retouching it everything went correctly, but when saving it or uploading it to your social networks, suddenly those annoying lines appeared.

 If you need to convert a file in jpg format to png format it is as simple as using a file converter like PDF Converter, always taking into account the technical aspects that we have discussed above and its final use.

-If we work with an image of 8bits of depth we do not have a sufficiently high range of colours to obtain a fluid gradient, hence we find the banding effect, however, from 16bits onwards this effect is notably reduced.
+If we work with an image of 8bits depth, we do not have a sufficiently high range of colors to obtain a smooth gradient, hence we find the “banding” effect, however, from 16 bits this effect is significantly reduced.

-In jpg format files we cannot work with more than 8bits of depth, so we must work with other formats, such as PNG, which supports up to 32bits of depth.
-There are also other formats such as EXR, which is more commonly used for photo editing.
+In JPG format files we cannot work with more than 8bits depth, so we must choose PNG, which supports up to 32 bits.